Undergraduate International Students

 - Completion through the advanced intermediate level at any other accredited English language program, to be assessed on a case-by-case basis.

-- One year of undergraduate work at an accredited U.S. college or university.
+- Two years of undergraduate work at an accredited U.S. college or university with grades of a C or higher in all academic courses.

-- Students who have completed study at a U.S. secondary school, with a minimum of two years of continuous enrollment.
+- Students who have graduated from a U.S. secondary school, with a minimum of two years of continuous enrollment.

-- If English is your first language or if undergraduate instruction was in English, no other proof of English competency is required.
+- If English is your first language, no other proof of English competency is required.

 - Students from Quebec and Francophone educational systems may be required to submit proof of English language proficiency.

-- SAT/ACT Tests: Students who have completed study at a U.S. secondary school or competed secondary school from the following list of countries do not need Proof of English Competency, but should still submit an SAT or ACT score:
+- Students whose primary language is English, and have completed secondary school from the following list of countries do not need Proof of English Competency:

-- Confirmation of Financial Resources: Students must submit documentation of financial support showing sufficient funds to cover Cost of Attendance (tuition, housing, and other expenses) for at least the first year of study and that, barring unforeseen circumstances, adequate funding will be available from the same or equally dependable sources for subsequent years.
+- Students must submit documentation of financial support showing sufficient funds to cover Cost of Attendance (tuition, housing, and other expenses) for at least the first year of study and that, barring unforeseen circumstances, adequate funding will be available from the same or equally dependable sources for subsequent years.
 Documentation is valid for up to six months from the date of submission to HNU.